Expert Reviews and Professional Learning: Evidence from a Physician Drug Rating Platform

 Randomization Method

-Randomization is conducted by computer at the time when physicians submit medication reviews on the web-based review board.
-Using a random number generator, each reviewing physician is randomly assigned to one of the four experimental groups (three treatment groups or control) before they begin their medication evaluation.
-The randomization is conducted at the physician level to ensure that the same physician consistently receives or does not receive expert reviews throughout the study period, preventing potential contamination between treatment and control conditions.
+Randomization is conducted by computer at the time physicians submit medication reviews on the web-based review board.
+Using a random number generator, each reviewing physician is randomly assigned to one of the five experimental groups (four treatment groups or control) before they begin their medication evaluation.
+The randomization is conducted at the physician level to ensure that each physician consistently receives or does not receive expert reviews throughout the study period, preventing potential contamination between treatment and control conditions.

 Randomization Unit

 The unit of randomization is the reviewing physician.
-When a physician initiates a medication review on the platform, they are randomly assigned to either one of the three treatment groups (shown an expert review) or the control group (no expert review shown).
+When a physician initiates a medication review on the platform, they are randomly assigned to either one of the four treatment groups (shown a review) or the control group (no review shown).

 Was the treatment clustered?